radiospiel/activerecord-metal/README.md

     # only what is the database's default; and Postgresql uses $1, $2, ...
     metal.exec("SELECT id, name FROM users WHERE name=$1", "me")

+## Usage - prepared queries

+ActiveRecord::Metal uses prepared queries whenever a query uses parameters.
+They are managed automatically behind your back.
+You can also explicitely prepare
+queries:

+    prepared_query = metal.prepare(sql)

+and use the prepared_query instead of the sql string.

+    metal.ask prepared_query, arg1, arg2, ...

+To unprepare the query use

+    metal.unprepare(prepared_query)
+    metal.unprepare(sql)

+**Note:** ActiveRecord::Metal currently does not automatically unprepare queries.

 ## Usage - Mass import

     # Mass imports for array records